obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### Do you keep my data if I refund my subscription service?

-No. The data is deleted immediately.
+No. The data is deleted immediately from Obsidian Sync servers.
+Data in your [[Local and remote vaults|local vault]] is not affected.